Maryland Sports Betting: Gambling Laws and Industry Updates

 • July 31, 2024:

-Betfred officially exited the Maryland sports betting market, leaving 11 sportsbooks active in the state.
+Betfred officially exited the Maryland sports betting market.

 • July 29, 2024:

-Bally Bet is now live in Maryland.
+The Bally Bet sportsbook app is now available to MD bettors.
 The Maryland Lottery and Gaming Control Commission announced it has issued a mobile sports wagering license to Bally’s Interactive Maryland, LLC, and that the sportsbook has launched in the state.
-Maryland now has 12 mobile apps operating.

 • July 19, 2024: